ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-examples/aws-linux-vm.markdown

 Congratulations!
 You have a secure RavenDB server running on a simple EC2 machine.

+Don't forget to delete the `Security.UnsecuredAccessAllowed` property from [settings.json](../../../server/configuration/configuration-options#json).
+It's not necessary anymore because access to the server now requires using a registered client certificate.

 Connecting a few servers in a cluster is easy.
 Follow [these instructions](../../../start/installation/setup-wizard) to construct a cluster during setup.

 ## Related Articles